fabricepipart/mgp-timings/README.md

   * Version is bumped automatically.
 Add `#major` or `#patch` in your commit tags if you want to bump the corresponding number.
 By default, the minor is bumped.
   * Repository is tagged for each version
   * All changes are gathered in a ChangeLog and GH releases are used
-  * Builds of the `master` branch are directly loaded on the Production environment
+  * Builds of the `main` branch are directly loaded on the Production environment

 ## How to run